What to include in your birth plan

 - Do you have wishes about how to bond with your baby after it is born?

 - Are you planning to breastfeed?
-If so, how do you feel about having your baby stay in your room after delivery?
+If so, do you want your baby to stay in your room after delivery?

 - Would you like to avoid pacifiers or supplements, unless ordered by your baby’s doctor?